Inventory Financing in Texas

 What can inventory be financed through?

-Inventory financing can be done in two ways.
+Inventory can be financed through two ways.
 To buy inventory, you can either receive a term loan from a bank or an internet lender, or you can get a line of credit.

 How much is the cost of financing the inventory?

+Financing the inventory can be quite expensive, costing up to 6% more than prime loan rates.
 Financing of up to 70% of inventory values is possible if inventory prices remain generally constant.
-Financing inventory can be quite expensive, costing up to 6% more than prime loan rates.

 Are inventory loans secured?